 Sacsayhuaman

-The impressive archaeological complex of Sacsayhuamán began to be built in the 1440s, during the reign of the Inca Pachacutec; what most attracts the attention of this place are its constructions made with enormous stones of many tons that makes us think how they were placed there.
+The impressive archaeological complex of Sacsayhuamán was begun in the 1440s, during the reign of the Inca Pachacuti.
+What most attracts attention to this place are its constructions made with enormous stones weighing many tons, which make us wonder how they were placed there.

 White Christ